andrewmaclachlan/GIScourse/chapters/chapter1.md

 ---
-title: 'Chapter 1: Getting started'
+title: 'Chapter 1: Geographic information systems'
 description:
-  'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'
+  'This chapter will review the core concepts of GIS taught in week 1.'
 prev: null
 next: /chapter2
 type: chapter